chocolocked/Jalpc/_posts/2024-09-16-stupidThings.md

 ==============================================

 "Much has passed between us, Or was it always on the one side?
 I am at fault at fault, I asked you to be human -- I am no needier than other people.
-But the absense of all feeling, of the least concern for me.   -- Matins
+But the absense of all feeling, of the least concern for me."